Travel Ideas

 3 ways to save money in Munich

-When vacationing in one of the most expensive cities in Germany (according to some reports, Munich is second to Freiburg in this ranking), it's natural to want to save money.
-We've found 3 ways to do it without compromising on anything.
+When traveling in one of the most expensive cities in Germany (according to some rankings, Munich has recently lost first place to Freiburg), it’s only natural to look for ways to save.
+We’ve found three options that let you cut costs without sacrificing comfort.

-1. Buy a Bayern ticket.
-This ticket allows 1-5 people at a time to make unlimited trips on Munich public transport and regional trains of certain types (including those to Salzburg).
-The ticket price depends on the size of the company: €25 for one person and €49 for five people.
-Children or grandchildren under 14 years of age can be carried free of charge with this ticket.
-On weekdays it is valid from 9:00 to 03:00 of the next day, on weekends and holidays - from 00:00 to 03:00 of the next day.
-For comparison - only a single ticket for 1 zone in Munich costs €2.8, and a trip from Munich to Salzburg by rail will cost from €20.
-The benefits are obvious.
-Riding without a ticket is a bad idea.
-You may get lucky, but the probability of meeting with controllers is quite high.
-For a "hare" this meeting is fraught with loss of €40.
+1. Buy a Bayern Ticket.
+It allows 1–5 people to enjoy unlimited travel on Munich’s public transport and selected regional trains (including those to Salzburg).
+The price depends on the number of passengers: €25 for one person, €49 for five.
+Your own children or grandchildren under the age of 14 travel for free.
+On weekdays, the ticket is valid from 9:00 am until 3:00 am the following day; on weekends and public holidays, from midnight until 3:00 am the next day.
+For comparison, a single ticket for one zone in Munich costs €2.8, while a train trip from Munich to Salzburg starts at €20.
+The savings are obvious.
+Traveling without a ticket is a bad idea — inspectors are common, and the fine amounts to €40.

-3. Go on a free city tour.
-Tours are led by Munich enthusiasts, and you can thank the guide with any amount of money after the walk.
-The starting point is Marienplatz square.
-You can reserve a place in the group at www.neweuropetours.eu.
+3. Join a free walking tour of the city.
+These tours are run by local Munich enthusiasts, and after the walk you can tip the guide any amount you wish.
+The meeting point is Marienplatz.
+You can reserve a spot on the website www.neweuropetours.eu.

 Хочешь путешествовать чаще?